khchu93/ComputerVision/notes/ComputerVisionTechniquesExplanation.md

   5. Normalize across blocks (with block of cells varying from 2 x 2 cells (= 16 x 16 pixels) to larger) and slide through the image with step of 1, to reduce the lighting variation from the image that affects the gradient of the image
   - There are multiple ways to do it, a simple way would be to divide each of these values by the square root of the sum of squares of the values.
   6. Concatenate all block vectors and flatten them into one long **HOG feature vector**.

+[SIFT](https://www.analyticsvidhya.com/blog/2019/10/detailed-guide-powerful-sift-technique-image-matching-python/) (Scale Invariant Feature Transform) Algorithm
+- A feature detection algorithm that detects distinctive key points or features in an image that are robust to changes in scale, rotation, and affine transformation.
+- It works by identifying **keypoints** based on their **local intensity extrema** and computing **descriptors** that capture the local image information around those key points.

+Keypoints
+- Local features in an image that are scale & rotation invariants.